ansys/pymapdl/doc/source/getting_started/docker.rst

 Using ``--restart`` policy with MAPDL products
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, MAPDL creates a ``LOCK`` file at the working directory when starts
+By default, MAPDL creates a ``LOCK`` file in the working directory when it starts
-and deletes it if it exits normally.
-This file is used to avoid overwriting the
+and deletes this file if it exits normally.
+The file is used to avoid overwriting files
-files such as database files (``db``) or result files (``rst``) when starting
+such as database (DB) files or result (RST) files when starting MAPDL after an
-MAPDL after an abnormal termination.
+abnormal termination.

-Because of this behaviour, when using the docker flag ``--restart`` in ``docker run``,
+Because of this behavior, when using the Docker ``--restart`` flag in the ``docker run``
-you might enter in an infinite loop if you specify the docker image to reboot after an
+command, you might enter into an infinite loop if you specify the Docker image to
-abnormal termination (i.e. ``--restart always``).
+reboot after an abnormal termination.
+For example, ``--restart always``.
-Because of the presence of the ``LOCK``, MAPDL exits attempting to not overwrite
+Because of the presence of the ``LOCK`` file, MAPDL exits, attempting to not overwrite
-the files from the previous crash, while the docker process keeps attempting to
+the files from the previous crash, while the Docker process keeps attempting to
 restart the MAPDL container (and the MAPDL process with it).

-In those cases, it is recommended to not use the ``--restart`` option.
+In such cases, you should not use the ``--restart`` option.
+If you really need to use
-In case you really need to use that option, you can avoid MAPDL checks and create
+this option, you can avoid MAPDL checks and create the ``LOCK`` file by starting
-the lock file by starting the process with the environment variable ``ANSYS_LOCK``
-set to ``"OFF"``.
+the process with the environment variable ``ANSYS_LOCK`` set to ``"OFF"``.

-You can do that in your ``docker run`` command as:
+You can do this in your ``docker run`` command:

 .. code:: bash